Accudio/alistair-shepherd/src/writing/edinburgh-festivals-26.md

 ### The Bob Ross Effect — ⭐⭐⭐⭐⭐

-Omg this was DELIGHTFUL.
+Omg this was **delightful**.
 A beautiful hour of creativity, Bob Ross appreciation, sharing joy with those around us, and art.
 This show spoke to me deeper than any other and I love it so much for that

 [Sarah-Louise Young](https://www.thebobrosseffect.co.uk) — [The Bob Ross Effect on edfringe.com](https://www.edfringe.com/tickets/whats-on/the-bob-ross-effect)